 GPA Applicants should have maintained an undergraduate grade-point average of 3.0 on a 4.0 scale, particularly in English and/or creative writing courses.

 Undergraduate Major Applicants for the MFA in creative writing usually have an undergraduate major in English, perhaps with an option or specialization in creative writing.
 Other undergraduate majors may be eligible for admission depending on the quality of the writing sample, but normally all applicants will have taken at least twelve hours of upper-division courses in English.

 Recommendations Applicants must submit two letters of recommendation.

-Statement of Purpose Applicants must submit a written statement of approximately 250 words, identifying the proposed area of emphasis (poetry or fiction), reasons for undertaking graduate study in this area, relevant experience, and future publication and/or work plans.
-Writing Sample or GRE Scores Applicants must submit a writing sample; either approximately 25 pages of fiction, or ten poems (not to exceed 20 pages in combined length).
-GRE general area scores are optional.
-English Language Proficiency Applicants who are not native speakers of English must submit current scores from one of the following: (non-native speakers) TOEFL iBTTOEFL and TWEIELTS Please see the English Department website for current score requirements.
+Statement of Purpose Applicants must submit a written statement of approximately 250 words, identifying the proposed area of emphasis (poetry, fiction, or creative nonfiction), reasons for undertaking graduate study in this area, relevant experience, and future publication and/or work plans.

+Writing Sample Applicants must submit a writing sample: either approximately 25 pages of fiction or creative nonfiction, or ten poems (not to exceed encouraged to submit their scores as part of their application.

+20 pages in combined length).

+The GRE is not required, but students who have taken the test are speakers)

+English Language Proficiency (non-native

+Applicants who are not native speakers of English must submit current scores from one of the following: TOEFL iBT - minimum score of 100

+TOEFL (paper based) - minimum score 600 and TWE

+IELTS - minimum score of 7.0

+Please see the English Department website for further score requirements.